katcipis/sophia/notes/talent-is-overrated.md

 Almost all examples on the book are about chess players and sports.
 I was having a real hard time connecting this with software development, which is what I do.
 There is one thing that I read on the book about Tiger Woods that helped me to start making the right connections.
-The fact that Tiger Woods can stop on the middle of a shot when he is interrupted, because he is not on automatic mode, he is actively thinking about every little thing he is doing on his shot, and if he is interrupted he can stop instead of justing shotting it all wrong as most people would do (because they are usually on auto pilot while doing that, having fun).
-The phrase from the book Pragmatic Thinking and Learning is:
+The fact that Tiger Woods can stop on the middle of a swing when he is interrupted.

+Normal golf players will just make the shot, horribly.
+But he can stop on the middle of it, take a step back, recompose himself, and come forth again to do the shot.
+How can he do this ? because he is not on automatic mode, he is actively thinking about every little thing he is doing on his shot, and if he is interrupted he can stop instead of justing shotting it all wrong as most people would do (because they are usually on auto pilot while doing that, having fun, its not a deliberate action).
+The phrase from the book Pragmatic Thinking and Learning book that I remembered is:

 * You cant steer on auto pilot